 As winter approaches, business owners in many parts of the U.S. start thinking about the best way to prepare their businesses and employees for the winter weather ahead.
 When the news or your favorite weather app lets you know there is a winter storm watch, advisory or warning or a blizzard warning, you want your business to be ready.
 In this post, we’ll look at four important ways you can prepare for even the most severe winter storms.
+You’ll also find a useful, free to download guide on snow and ice management to be prepared beforehand this season.

 Create a Communication Plan